Villavu/Simba/Doc/sphinx/bugreport.rst

    If you can not decide, choose "Simba".
 The developers can move the ticket as needed.

 3. Now, choose the Category that the bug is in.
-This should be self-explanatory; choose a topic related to what you were doing when the bug occured.
+This should be self-explanatory; choose a topic related to what you were doing when the bug occurred.
 Choose general if you are unsure.
 Developers can, again, change the ticket if required.

-4. Select the reproducability.
+4. Select the reproducibility.
 If this is a request for a feature, choose "N/A".

 5. Severity should be ranked according to how much the bug affects the program.
    Crashes will be dealt with first, then blocks, etc. This step goes along with